British Army during the Second World War: Recruiting

 In 1944, the United Kingdom was facing severe manpower shortages.
 By May 1944, it was estimated that the British Army's strength in December 1944 would be 100,000 less than it was at the end of 1943.
 Although casualties in the Normandy Campaign, the main effort of the British Army in 1944, were actually lower than anticipated, losses from all causes were still higher than could be replaced.
 Two infantry divisions and a brigade (59th and 50th divisions and 70th Brigade) were disbanded to provide replacements for other British divisions in the 21st Army Group and all men being called up to the Army were trained as infantrymen.

 Furthermore, 35,000 men from the RAF Regiment and the Royal Artillery were transferred to the infantry and were retrained as rifle infantrymen, where the majority of combat casualties fell.

 In addition, in the Eighth Army fighting in the Italian Campaign of the Mediterranean theatre several units, mainly infantry, were also disbanded to provide replacements, including the 1st Armoured Division and several other smaller units, such as the 168th Brigade, had to be reduced to cadre, and several other units had to be amalgamated.
-For example, the 2nd and 6th battalions of the Royal Inniskilling Fusiliers were merged in August 1944.
-At the same time, most infantry battalions in Italy had to be reduced from four to three rifle companies.

-The pre-war army had allowed recruits to be assigned to the Corps of their wishes.
-This led to men being allocated to the wrong or unsuitable Corps.
-The Secretary of State for War, Leslie Hore-Belisha attempted to address these problems, and the wider problems of the British Army.
 The process of allocating men would remain ad hoc at the start of the war.
 The army would be without the quotas of men required from skilled professions and trades, which modern warfare demanded.
 With the British Army being the least popular service compared to the Royal Navy and RAF, a higher proportion of army recruits were said to be dull and backwards.
 The following memorandum to the executive committee of the Army Council highlighted the growing concern.

 "The British Army is wasting manpower in this war almost as badly as it did in the last war.
 A man is posted to a Corps almost entirely on the demand of the moment and without any effort at personal selection by proper tests."